drivendevelopment/easy-email-plugin/readme.txt

 * No SMTP server/account required
 * Works with all popular plugins that need to send emails including Gravity Forms, Contact Form 7, WP Forms, Ninja Forms, WooCommerce, etc.

+= How to Get Started =
+1. Install the Easy Email plugin
+2. Go to Settings > Easy Email and click the 'Connect' button
+3. Follow the prompts to create your free Easy Email account

 = Support =
 Please see the [FAQ section]( https://wordpress.org/plugins/easy-email/#faq) for common questions or [visit the support forum]( https://wordpress.org/support/plugin/easy-email) if you have a question or need help.